2014 UZ224: Orbit

 Diagram showing the orbits of (gray) and the outer planets.
 The vertical gray lines along 's orbit mark its vertical positions above and below the ecliptic plane.

-It orbits the Sun once every approximately 1,100 years and is the second farthest known object from the Sun with a stable orbit.
-Its perihelion is almost as close as Pluto’s aphelion and it will reach it on 22 May 2142.
+orbits the Sun once every approximately 1,150 years and at the current point in its orbit is the second farthest known object from the Sun with a stable orbit.
+Its perihelion is calculated to be a bit closer than Pluto's semi-major axis, and it is calculated to reach it in 2142.

 Numbering and naming

-As of 2025, this minor planet has not been numbered or named by the Minor Planet Center.
+As of 2025, has not been numbered by the Minor Planet Center, as the uncertainty of its orbit is still large.
+The discoverers will have sole right to propose a name for ten years from the date it is numbered.